j-u-p-iter/regexp-parser/CONTEXT_FREE_GRAMMAR.md

 `BNF`

 A way of specifying programming languages using formal grammars and production rules with a particular form of notation (Backus-Naur form).

+It was the first notation, that was used to specify programming languages (ALGOL 58 in particular).
+This notation has some pros and cons.
+Through the time this notation is modified by many people, who try to create more appropriation, flexible notation for them.
+So, nearly everyone uses some flavor of BNF, tweaked to their own tastes.